szorfein/amnesie/README.md

     $ amnesie -n eth0 -m

+Create or Disable all systemd services for a network card:

+    $ amnesie -p -n wlp2s0

 ## Left Over

 ### Issues
-For any questions, comments, feedback or issues, submit a [new issue](https://github.com/szorfein/spior/issues/new).
+For any questions, comments, feedback or issues, submit a [new issue](https://github.com/szorfein/amnesie/issues/new).

 ### links
 + https://rubyreferences.github.io/rubyref